 Don’t view exercise like a New Year resolution.
 Rather than jumping in and doing everything at once, start slowly.
 Start by changing your diet and then move on to exercise.
 Also, the frequency of working out should be lower when you are beginning.

 Individual motivation is a part of the larger goal.
 Depression, tiredness, ill family members, and work stress may affect your motivation.
 Find the support you need and take it a day at a time.

 You don’t always need to have the time to hit the gym.
-All you need is to plan for the activity.
+All you need is to plan for the activity and learn how to train in the best way for you individually.
 Try hard to stick to your workout plans because you need to stay fit.

-What are you doing to ensure you have a healthy life right now?
+What are you doing to train your body for better health?
 What’s your favorite type of exercise and why?
 Please leave a comment below.